 Just 10 miles southwest of Skopje, it’s like another world in Matka Canyon.
-An easy half-day trip from the capital, a visit here is one of the best things to do in Macedonia.
+An easy half-day trip from the capital, a visit here is one of the best things to do in North Macedonia.
 The outdoor destination is a prime location for hiking, and fishing and swimming are popular in the Treska River.

 One of the most common ways to see Matka Canyon is to rent a boat to explore Matka Lake the canyon’s caves.
 The canyon area is also home to several historic churches and monasteries with remarkable frescoes.

 Try traditional food

-Macedonian cuisine is full of Mediterranean and Middle Eastern influences (similar to the food we tried in Albania).
+North Macedonian cuisine is full of Mediterranean and Middle Eastern influences (similar to the food we tried in Albania).
 That means lots of fresh vegetables, grilled meats, and wine.
-The Macedonians also love their condiments—in particular, a spread called ajvar made from roasted bell peppers, paprika, and garlic.
+The North Macedonians also love their condiments—in particular, a spread called ajvar made from roasted bell peppers, paprika, and garlic.
 Also don’t miss their flaky, savory burek pie; pleskavica, a grilled hamburger-like specialty; or tarator, a yogurt and cucumber dip.

-Skopje’s opera house is the city’s pride and joy.
-Its sumptuous interior design and perfect acoustics make it an ideal home for performances of the world’s best operas.
+The Macedonian National Theater is Skopje’s pride and joy.
+Its sumptuous interior design and perfect acoustics make it an ideal home for the world’s best opera and theater performances.

 Rising high above the city, Mount Vodno is the site of one of Skopje’s more popular attractions—the Millennium Cross.
-Finished in 2002, the 216-foot-tall cross is the biggest cross in the world and was constructed to celebrate 2000 years of Christianity in Macedonia.
+Finished in 2002, the 216-foot-tall cross is the biggest cross in the world and was constructed to celebrate 2000 years of Christianity in North Macedonia.

 Visitors to the cross can reach the top via a hiking trail that cuts its way up the mountain or by a cable car (only about $2 round trip).
 The views from the cross’ base at nearly 3500 feet are impressive.